nexodus-io/nexodus/docs/user-guide/nexctl.md

    nexctl [global options] [command [command options]] [arguments...]

 COMMANDS:
-   device          Commands relating to devices invitation      commands relating to invitations nexd            Commands for interacting with the local instance of nexd organization    Commands relating to organizations reg-key         Commands relating to registration keys security-group  commands relating to security groups user            Commands relating to users version         Get the version of nexctl vpc             Commands relating to vpcs help, h         Shows a list of commands or help for one command
+   device           Commands relating to devices invitation       commands relating to invitations nexd             Commands for interacting with the local instance of nexd organization     Commands relating to organizations reg-key          Commands relating to registration keys security-group   commands relating to security groups service-network  Commands relating to service networks user             Commands relating to users version          Get the version of nexctl vpc              Commands relating to vpcs help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug                     Enable debug logging (default: false) [$NEXCTL_DEBUG]